Paatal Lok

-is an Indian Hindi-language crime thriller web television series on Amazon Prime Video, created by Sudip Sharma, who wrote the script along with Sagar Haveli, Hardik Mehta and Gunjit Chopra, and directed by Avinash Arun and Prosit Roy.
-The series was produced by Anushka Sharma, under the banner Clean Slate Filmz, and stars Jaideep Ahlawat, Gul Panag, Neeraj Kabi, Swastika Mukherjee, Ishwak Singh, and Abhishek Banerjee.
-Loosely based on Tarun Tejpal's 2010 novel The Story of My Assassins, the series is about a disillusioned cop who lands the case of an assassination attempt gone wrong.
+is an Indian neo-noir crime thriller television series on Amazon Prime Video, created by Sudip Sharma, who wrote the script along with Sagar Haveli, Hardik Mehta and Gunjit Chopra, and directed by Avinash Arun and Prosit Roy.
+The series was produced under the banner Clean Slate Filmz, and stars Jaideep Ahlawat, Gul Panag, Neeraj Kabi, Swastika Mukherjee, Ishwak Singh, Abhishek Banerjee, Niharika Lyra Dutt, and Richa Chaturvedi.
+Loosely based on Tarun Tejpal's 2010 novel The Story of My Assassins, the first season is about a disillusioned cop who lands the case of an assassination attempt gone wrong.
+Ahlawat, Singh, and Panag reprised their roles in the second season (set amidst political turmoil in Nagaland), and were joined by Tillotama Shome, Jahnu Barua, Nagesh Kukunoor and Prashant Tamang.

 Sudip Sharma wrote the script in January 2017, and took more than a year for writing and pre-production.
-It is filmed across more than 110 real locations, with Paatal Lok being the first web series to be shot at Chitrakoot.
+It is filmed across more than 110 real locations, with Paatal Lok being the first series to be shot at Chitrakoot.
 The cinematography for the series were handled by Avinash Arun and Saurabh Goswami, with editing done by Sanyukta Kaza.
 The background score was jointly composed by Naren Chandravarkar and Benedict Taylor.
-The series marked the debut of Clean Slate Filmz (a production house led by Anushka Sharma) in production of television series for the digital medium.

-Paatal Lok was premiered on Amazon Prime Video on 15 May 2020.
+The first season of Paatal Lok was premiered on Amazon Prime Video on 15 May 2020.
 The series received rave reviews from critics, praising the performances, storyline, writing and direction.
 The series were listed in the Top 10 Indian Web Series of 2020, by The Indian Express.
 Variety listed Paatal Lok as one of the best international TV shows of 2020.
+In May 2020, the makers announced that the second season is to be conceptualized.
+The second season was released on 17 January 2025.

 Paatal Lok received eight nominations at the inaugural Filmfare OTT Awards, and won five awards – Best Actor (Jaideep Ahlawat), Best Series, Best Original Story, Best Screenplay and Best Direction (Avinash Arun and Prosit Roy).
-In May 2020, the makers announced that the second season is to be conceptualized.
-On April 28, 2022 Amazon Prime announced that it has renewed the show for its second season.

 Synopsis

-The show revolves around Hathiram Chowdhary (Jaideep Ahlawat) a cynical cop who gets assigned to investigate a high-profile case.
+The show revolves around Hathiram Chowdhary (Jaideep Ahlawat) a cynical police officer who gets assigned to investigate a high-profile case.
 As he gets caught in the investigation, he gets dragged into the darker realms of the underworld.
-Paatal Lok is inspired by traditional concepts of Svarga, Dharti and Paatal (heaven, earth and the hell), as metaphors for the different classes of India and the four estates, with the Paatal (hell) being served as the prime phase of the storyline, which takes places in East Delhi, Delhi.
+Paatal Lok is inspired by traditional concepts of Svarga, Dharti and Paatal (heaven, earth and the Underworld), as metaphors for the different classes of India and the four estates, with Paatal (Underworld) being served as the prime phase of the storyline, which takes place in East Delhi, Delhi.